 - Ready, your machine will now draw exactly the same dimensions as your Inkscape drawing :-D

-Update: Torsten Martinsen has brought to my attention his work on another plugin that will take care of sending the drawing to the 4xiDraw from within Inkscape software, so no need for UniversalSerialGCodeSender this way.
+Update: Torsten Martinsen has brought to my attention his work on another plugin that will take care of sending the drawing to the 4xiDraw from within Inkscape software, so no need for UniversalSerialGCodeSender nor for another plugin this way.
 You can get his plugin here: https://github.com/bullestock/4xidraw

 Step 6: Final Touches